1coderookie/KobraGoNeoInsights/docs/printserver.md

 ### Thin Clients
 Now - get ready for the real deal: Thin Clients!
 Ok, might be a bit exxagerated, but I really *love* those fellas.
+*Especially if you want a host for running Klipper on, Thin Clients are my number one recommendation.*

 If you've never heard of them, let me give you a quick introduction:
 Thin Clients are computers which are often used by companies for e.g. setting up workstations for their employees or to have some kind of information desk or screen running somewhere.